 One of the most exciting parts of the election cycle – at least, once the main candidates are sorted out – is the selection of Vice President.
 And it’s also a major election betting market, as gamblers are eager to make money on guessing who a given candidate will pick as their running mate.

-Republican odds are posted, even though Donald Trump is running as the incumbent and already has Mike Pence as his Vice President.
-There has been speculation that Trump would “fire” Pence (i.e. ask him to step down) and replace him with Nikki Haley in order to have a woman on his ticket to match what the Democrats will likely do.
-But so far, that analysis hasn’t been backed up in the mainstream.
-Pence is the clear favorite when it comes to Trump VP odds.
+Republican odds for Vice President were available during the 2020 election cycle even though Donald Trump was the incumbent and already had Mike Pence as his VP.
+There was speculation that Trump would “fire” Pence (i.e. ask him to step down) and replace him with Nikki Haley in order to have a woman on his ticket to match what the Democrats will likely do, but he stuck with Pence who was the clear favorite.

 If you’re going to bet on a presumptive VP selection, it can help to look at the strategic calculus of picks in the past.
 While we could dedicate a whole encyclopedia to past VP picks and the rationale behind them, we’re only including the last few Presidential races in this retrospective.
 The strategies seem to be timeless, so this brief list should be enough to help bettors make informed decisions now and in the future.

 In 1992, Bush was seeking re-election, and partly due to the unending gaffes of Dan Quayle (aka Mr. “Potatoe” Head), he was the last incumbent to not win a second term.
 Clinton made a “safe” pick in Al Gore, which served him well.
-However, this race preceded the current heavy-handed trend of picking a token VP for targeting specific demographics, which wouldn’t become the norm until relatively recently (and which should be on full display in 2020).
+However, this race preceded the current heavy-handed trend of picking a token VP for targeting specific demographics, which wouldn’t become the norm until relatively recently.

 This race was a foregone conclusion, with Clinton easily beating the Dole/Kemp ticket.
 Clinton stuck with Gore, while Kemp was an uninspiring pick by a feeble geriatric with little chance to win in the first place.